child therapist tampa

 Step 3:

-Complete our secure consultation form and our Intake Coordinator will help match you with one of our Licensed Psychologists.
+Complete our secure consultation form below and our Care Coordinator will help match you with one of our Licensed Psychologists.

 Complete a 30-minute video consultation with the psychologist to ensure we are a good fit for your needs.